-This course uses Brightspace to provide the required readings on ARES, for students to submit assignments including the take home exams and other links to course materials and resources.
+This course uses Brightspace to provide the required readings on ARES, for students to submit assignments including the midterm and take-home exam and other links to course materials and resources.
 This course will cover a range of contemporary criminological topics and emergent issues relevant to the themes of the course.
 Be sure to check out our course page on Brightspace regularly.